solita/solita.github.com/_posts/2017-11-29-AWS-reInvent-more-great-news.md

 ### Analytics
-The launch of [Kinesis Video Streams](https://aws.amazon.com/blogs/aws/amazon-kinesis-video-streams-serverless-video-ingestion-and-storage-for-vision-enabled-apps/) was a bit suprise to me at least.
+The launch of [Kinesis Video Streams](https://aws.amazon.com/blogs/aws/amazon-kinesis-video-streams-serverless-video-ingestion-and-storage-for-vision-enabled-apps/) was a bit surprise to me at least.
 To be honest after initial confusion I felt really excited.
 Real-time analytics of the video streams allows so many new business opportunities for our customers.
 I can immediately come up with many solutions, which could be utilized in manufacturing and other process industries.
 Imagine just how easy it will be to improve quality control and other typical manufacturing processes.
 This is definitely a topic I need to cover more deeply later on.

 ### IoT
 As expected AWS IoT platform received many enhancements.
 One of the anticipated improvements is [the release of new device management solution](https://aws.amazon.com/blogs/aws/aws-iot-device-management/).
 Finally there are better search and grouping functionalities for devices and even remote management including firmware updates to devices.
 Traditionally you have had to create your own setup utilizing S3 and other services.

 [IoT Analytics](https://aws.amazon.com/blogs/aws/aws-iot-device-management/) will ease up the work needed previously to analyse the IoT data.
 It seems that the IoT Analytics is designed in similar manner as Kinetics Analytics.
 In the beginning it seems that there are not that many options available how the messages are analyzed.
 It seems that you can select some attributes from the incoming messages and play around those attributes with simple calculations.

-A bit surprisingly AWS released new [operating system for microcontrollers called Amazon FreeRTOS](https://aws.amazon.com/blogs/aws/aws-iot-device-management/).
+A bit surprisingly AWS released new [operating system for microcontrollers called Amazon FreeRTOS](https://aws.amazon.com/blogs/aws/announcing-amazon-freertos/).
 It is based on open source solution FreeRTOS and is basically extending it with secure cloud connectivity capabilities.
 Really interesting to see how this will be used in the industry.

 [Greengrass ML](https://aws.amazon.com/about-aws/whats-new/2017/11/aws-greengrass-adds-feature-for-machine-learning-inference/) allows deploying machine learning algorithms on the edge increasing the processing power closer to the devices.
 It will make the devices act more intelligent and also decrease the messaging volumes between edge and cloud.